laetho/metagraf/doc/datastructure.md

 management solution.
 This would just reference a unique key and downstream processing should produce the desired value or be overridden explicitly in a deployment.

+Any environment variable defined in `local` or `external` will become part of a deployment.

+If `external` variables are set to $NameOfParameter we should fetch the centrally managed value for this parameter.
+When the `default` value is an empty string we assume the central value should be used.
+If the default value contains a non parameterized string that will become part of the deployment environment and no central value will be used.

 #### Build